-I’ve read a bit about this debacle over the past few days (though I have a few disagreements with some points, all of the articles hyperlinked above are excellent), and they all seem to be focused on Louie Giglio.
+I’ve read a bit about this debacle over the past few days (though I have a few disagreements with some points, all of the articles hyperlinked above are excellent) and most of what I’ve read seems to be focused on Louie Giglio.
 But Louie Giglio isn’t alone on the stage of this little drama.

 There’s another player.
 Our President.

 Although all the details and communiqués were being handled by the Presidential Inaugural Committee, as President Truman used to say, “The buck stops here.”
 Right at the feet of President Obama.
 Ultimately, he is responsible for the “unvitation.”
 If he felt that the Committee was out of line in their statements or actions, he could have intervened.
 Instead, he has been silent, which implies consent.

 Our President consented to the press release from the Inaugural Committee which said in part: